 You would not plan a trip without making a plan, would you?
 After all, you need to know how you will get from your house to your final destination.
 The same is true with blogging.

 If you don’t know what you need to work on each day, you will get nothing done at all.
 Before you begin your week, determine what you will do each day.
-When you have a projects list, you will be more effective with your time.
+When you have a list of projects, you will be more productive with your time.

 It’s easy to know when to start and end your day when you work a traditional job.
 But, when you work at home, it is far too easy to get distracted and just work when you have a few minutes here or there.
 That’s not an effective use of your time.